What Are the Job Duties of a Gas Engineer?

 Knowledge of different hydrocarbon transportation methods and geological skills are vital.
 Another aspect of the duties of a gas engineer is to determine the best method for transferring the product from the ground to a useful state.
 Gas engineers work to determine whether a discovered area of oil or petroleum can be reached with a reasonable amount of risk and set a period for locating the fuel.

 Though gas engineers concentrate on optimizing the production of natural gas, or petroleum products, they generally focus on one specific natural resource.
 Gas engineers strive to develop pipelines or wells that will yield the most gas at the lowest cost.
 Engineers also predict the quantity that will be produced while estimating the costs involved in accessing the gas or oil.

 Engineers who do not work directly with geographic location of the gas or oil are also needed to clean up leaks and spills along the transport routes.
 Gas engineers who do not work directly in the field have other duties, including rock analysis, site trial, and determining the best equipment to use to maximize the results of a well.
 A gas engineer works to identify and minimize the leaks in a pipeline, while improving the speed in which the oil or gas is transferred to its target.
 When the right tools to reach the gas or oil are unavailable, a gas engineer develops the instruments to use.

 Employment and Salary

-The U.S. Bureau of Labor Statistics (BLS) published the average salary earned by petroleum engineers in May 2014 as $147,520 per year.
-Those working in oil and gas extraction earned an average of $157,790 a year in 2014, per the BLS.
-The same source predicts that employment of petroleum engineers will likely grow by about 10% between 2014 and 2024, a rate faster than the national average.
+The U.S. Bureau of Labor Statistics (BLS) published the median salary earned by petroleum engineers in May 2020 as $137,330 per year.
+Those working in oil and gas extraction earned an average of $154,470 a year in 2020, per the BLS.
+The same source predicts that employment of petroleum engineers will likely grow by about 3% between 2019 and 2029, which is as fast as the national average.